-Through the generosity of David M. Rubenstein, the Library of Congress Literacy Awards Program honors organizations that have made outstanding contributions to increasing literacy in the United States or abroad.
-The awards also encourage the continuing development of innovative methods for combating illiteracy and the wide dissemination of the most effective practices.
-They are intended to draw public attention to the continuing need for literacy services and to increase awareness of the importance of literacy.
-By recognizing current achievements, the awards seek to inspire organizations, foundations, and other private sector groups to become involved in combating illiteracy.
+The Library’s mission is to provide Congress, the federal government and the American people with a rich, diverse and enduring source of knowledge that can be relied upon to support their intellectual and creative endeavors.
+Through the generosity of philanthropist David M. Rubenstein, the Library of Congress Literacy Awards Program furthers this mission by honoring nonprofit organizations that have made outstanding contributions to increasing literacy in the United States or abroad.
+The awards also encourage the continuing development of innovative methods for promoting literacy and the wide dissemination of the most effective practices.
+They are intended to draw public attention to the importance of literacy, and the need to promote literacy and encourage reading.

-The Rubenstein Prize ($150,000) will be awarded to an organization that has made outstanding and measurable contributions in increasing literacy levels and has demonstrated exceptional and sustained depth and breadth in its commitment to the advancement of literacy.
+The David M. Rubenstein Prize ($150,000) is awarded for an outstanding and measurable contribution to increasing literacy levels to an organization based either inside or outside the United States that has demonstrated exceptional and sustained depth in its commitment to the advancement of literacy.
 The organization will meet the highest standards of excellence in its operations and services.

-The American Prize ($50,000) will be awarded to an organization that has made a significant and measurable contribution to increasing literacy levels or the national awareness of the importance of literacy.
-This award may be given to any organization that is based in the United States.
+The American Prize ($50,000) is awarded for a significant and measurable contribution to increasing literacy levels in the United States or the national awareness of the importance of literacy to an organization that is based in the United States.

 The International Prize ($50,000) is awarded for a significant and measurable contribution to increasing literacy levels in a country other than the United States to an organization that is based either inside or outside the United States.

 Best Practice Honorees ($5,000): Each year up to 15 organizations that apply in the three major prize categories are recognized for their successful implementation of a specific literacy promotion practice.

 In addition to receiving cash awards, winning organizations have opportunities to participate in:

 - A prestigious awards ceremony and reception at the Library of Congress in Washington, D.C.